torsday/notebook/GLOSSARY.md

 *see Trait*

+## Thunk

+A subroutine that is created, often automatically, to assist a call to another subroutine.
+Thunks are primarily used to represent an additional calculation that a subroutine needs to execute, or to call a routine that does not support the usual calling mechanism.

 ## Type introspection

 The ability of a program to examine the type or properties of an object at runtime.